 Water, milk, juice, squash / cordial, pop (fizzy drink), cola, lemonade, hot chocolate, tea, coffee, milkshake

-Wine (red, white, rosé), beer (ale, bitter, stout, mild), cider, spirits, alcopops, brandy, whisky, liqueurs, cocktails, gin, rum, vodka, punch, mulled wine, gin and tonic, martini
+Wine (red, white, rosé), beer (ale, bitter, stout, mild), cider, spirits, alcopops, brandy, whisky (scotch, bourbon), liqueurs, cocktails, gin, rum, vodka, punch, mulled wine, gin and tonic, martini

 In the UK, a traditional meal was always ‘meat and two veg’, which was usually meat with potatoes and a vegetable, normally carrots and peas or broccoli.

-This way of eating was very much the usual meal in the 1950s but after the 1960s international cuisine found is way to the UK and out palates developed to include more daring foods, from Italian pasta and Thai curries to Japanese sushi and American hot dogs and bagels!
+This way of eating was very much the usual British meal in the 1950s, but after the 1960s international cuisine found is way to the UK and our palates developed to include more daring foods, from Italian pasta and Thai curries to Japanese sushi and American hot dogs and bagels!

 Nowadays people in the UK eat a wide variety of foods from all over the world and our diets are all the more exciting because of it.